Vodacom celebrates Pride Month

 In 1998, Parliament also passed the Employment Equity Act.
 This Act protects South Africans from labour discrimination on the basis of sexual orientation, among other categories.
 In 2000, similar protections were extended to public accommodations and services, with the commencement of the Promotion of Equality and Prevention of Unfair Discrimination Act.

 Despite these changes made to the law, the community still experiences challenges, especially in the form of discrimination, homophobia, corrective rape and other hate crimes.
 This is why Vodacom has an LGBTQIA+ and Friends Network.
 The friends and family of those in the LGBTQIA+ community play a critical role in changing perspectives and supporting the journey towards truly equal treatment and rights.
-This Pride Month, we encourage everyone – both our Vodacom family and our customers – to join us in celebrating differences and in acknowledging the positive contribution every Vodacom employee makes to this company and this country as a whole!
+This International Pride Month, we encourage everyone – both our Vodacom family and our customers – to join us in celebrating differences and in acknowledging the positive contribution every Vodacom employee makes to this company and this country as a whole!
 Read more about Vodafone’s involvement in the LGBTQIA+ community here.